Skip to product information

 Sir,

-Not being able to give you as explicit and detailed a written answer as your letter requests, I will be satisfied to give you verbally all the explanations you wish, if you will make the effort to come and see me.
+Not being able to give you a written answer as explicit and detailed as the request in your letter, I shall be satisfied to give you verbally whatever explanations you desire, if you will make the effort to come and see me.

-I'll just tell you, however, that according to your letter, it seems to me that you don't do it adequately to get a result, because people who act at the tables are rarer than those who write directly.
+I will only tell you, however, that, according to your letter, it seems to me that you are not doing it properly to obtain a result, because people who act at the tables are rarer than those who write directly.

 I am always at home on Mondays, Wednesdays and Fridays from 3 to 5 pm, except holidays.